yujun858/Middle_School_Math/fqh.md

 I spat the thermometer out.
 It fell on the floor but it didn't break.
 4.
-I will havt to think up a better way to get my mother and father back together.
+I will have to think up a better way to get my mother and father back together.